jlegerftnt/fortisoar-workshop/content/05_Chap_FSR_HuntingIOCs/04-page.md

 ---
 title: LOOK AT THE PLAYBOOK WE ARE RUNNING TO HANDLE THE IOC HUNT
-menuTitle: Handle the IOC Hunt
+linkTitle: Handle the IOC Hunt
 weight: 20
 ---